contentful/contentful-cli/docs/space/create/README.md

-  --name, -n                Name of the space to create               [required] --management-token        Contentful management API token             [string] --organization-id, --org  Organization owning the new space
+  --name, -n                Name of the space to create               [required] --management-token        Contentful management API token             [string] --organization-id, --org  Organization owning the new space --default-locale, -l      The default locale of the new space         [string]
 ```

 ### Example